mamund/2018-10-sacon-workshop/exercises/analysis-exercise.md

    * Include all output arguments/objects/lists
    * Indicate whether the action is safe (read-only) or unsafe (modifies storage)
  * Start your SERVICE-PAGE by adding the following information to it:
-   * Name of your story (Customers, Accounts, PostalCode, SalesRep)
+   * TOP-LEFT: Name of your story (Customers, Accounts, PostalCode, SalesRep)
-   * Unique ID (make up your own, try using a URL/URI)
+   * TOP-RIGHT: Unique ID (make up your own, try using a URL/URI)
-   * List of all unique data points (rep-name, id, etc.)
+   * BOTTOM-LEFT: List of all unique data points (rep-name, id, etc.)
-   * List of all action names (read, write, listbyId, etc.)
+   * BOTTOM-RIGHT: List of all action names (read, write, listbyId, etc.)

 _NOTE: do not think-about or document anything related to protocol (HTTP, Thrift, etc.), resources (URLs), or format (JSON, XML, etc.)_